 ABX464 for ulcerative colitis and other inflammatory diseases

-Abivax developed ABX464 from the company’s chemical library of >1200 small molecules that have the potential to modulate RNA splicing.
+Abivax developed ABX464 from the company’s chemical library of over 2,200 small molecules that have the potential to modulate RNA splicing.
 The resulting effects of ABX464's RNA splicing constitute a potent anti-inflammatory action, as well as an ability to reduce viral reservoirs of HIV.

 Abivax is utilizing ABX464’s anti-inflammatory properties to target inflammation in clinical trials.
 The discovery of ABX464’s anti-inflammatory properties prompted the initiation of studies which position ABX464 as a drug candidate with the potential to treat ulcerative colitis and other inflammatory diseases.

 How does ABX464 address inflammation?